The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 2. Emotional Cues

-• Collective energy rising or dropping
+• Collective energy rising or collapsing

-• Shared emotions (laughter, sighs, tension)
+• Shared emotions such as relief, laughter, sighs, or tension

 3. Behavioral Cues

-• People physically leaning in or away
+• People leaning in or away

 • Who is speaking more or less than before